*Updated August 2, 2022 to include Ohio as a state of principal licensure.

 This aspect of the Compact is particularly important considering the physician shortage of more than 100,000 doctors predicted by 2030, and the eventual retirement of nearly 45% of the physician workforce that is age 55 and up.

 How the IMLC Benefits Locum Tenens

 Providers are able to obtain additional state licenses on a significantly shorter timeline through the IMLC.
-“In Texas, a state that will be participating with the IMLC, the licensure process can take up to six or even eight months,” says David.
+“In Texas, the licensure process can take up to six or even eight months,” says David.
 “With the Compact, when a provider meets the requirements, the process is cut down to, in some cases, as little as two to three days.”

 Once a physician has been confirmed to meet the IMLC’s strict eligibility requirements, their State of Principle License (SPL) shares that information with other states participating in the compact, significantly speeding up the physician licensing process.
 Providers are only required to complete one application to qualify to practice medicine in multiple states, significantly reducing the burden of obtaining multiple licenses for locum tenens assignments.

 This also allows locum tenens agencies to offer facilities a wider variety of qualified and interested candidates, without having to limit selection to those who currently have active licenses.
-“Some locums doctors have been waiting for Georgia to join the compact before choosing to practice there,” says Jenna Dorfman, licensing specialist and supervisor at Hayes Locums.
+“Some locums doctors wait for states to join the compact before choosing to practice there,” says Jenna Dorfman, licensing specialist and supervisor at Hayes Locums.